Marketing and Advertising

 - Keep your email communications short, clear and well-organized.
 Your subject line should be short and catchy, and your email should end with a call to action that tells customers what you want them to do.

 - Use marketing apps and programs, such as Campaign Monitor, Aweber or MailChimp, to test how well your email campaigns are reaching customers, then adjust them as needed to make them more successful.
 You can determine if you want to track how many people opened the email, clicked a link or made a purchase.
 With online metrics, you can easily see how many consumers opened, clicked on or unsubscribed from your emails.
+Many email marketing tools integrate with your customer relationship management (CRM), social media accounts and other analytics tools to help you measure engagement across all platforms.

 - Send emails no more than a few times a month, and only send emails when there is important information to share.
 Too many emails can frustrate customers rather than attract them.